 And if you see something you simply MUST have..
 Save up a little money each week.
 Then, when you’ve accumulated that money, and you’ve sacrificed here and there to save for it..
 Then you’ve earned a little treat!

 That’s what I do!posted almost 5 years ago

 I’m saving for a trip to Europe… luckily I already had savings but to stop myself from spending it all I:

 a) Just don’t go to malls unless I need something.
 Seriously, there must be something in the air!

 b) Keep track of all the money I’m saving.
 E.g. set a target, put a chart (say: $50, $100, $150, etc etc etc) and cross them off as you go.
 Then you can actually see yourself saving.

 c) MY NUMBER ONE SAVING TIP: Put a certain percentage (at least) of your money in a bank account with no card attached to it.
 Make it happen automatically so you can’t choose not to!
 That way you CAN still get money out, but you have to leave the item you want to buy and walk to the bank to get it.
-That way you can decide whether you actually need it.posted over 4 years ago
+That way you can decide whether you actually need it.posted almost 5 years ago

 I have the same problem.
 If i have money i like to spend it.
 But lately i’ve been saving alot more.
 What i do is give myself an allowance for the week for like food and gas etc. And avoid going to stores that you love at all costs. lol.
-If you do end up going only allow yourself to go to the clearance section..posted over 4 years ago
+If you do end up going only allow yourself to go to the clearance section..posted almost 5 years ago

-if you are able to set up some sort of online account or separate account (without costing you money) name it travel fund put some $$$ there from time to time (say maybe a % from your paycheque or whatever) and do not touch those whatsoever.posted about 4 years ago
+if you are able to set up some sort of online account or separate account (without costing you money) name it travel fund put some $$$ there from time to time (say maybe a % from your paycheque or whatever) and do not touch those whatsoever.posted over 4 years ago